India News | Cyclone Fengal Crosses North Tamil Nadu and Puducherry Coasts, Expected to Weaken into Deep Depression | LatestLY

-Chennai (Tamil Nadu) [India], December 1 (ANI): Cyclonic Storm Fengal crossed the North Tamil Nadu and Puducherry coasts during the early hours of Sunday morning and is likely to continue moving west-southwestward, weakening into a deep depression within the next few hours, the India Meteorological Department (IMD) said.
+Chennai (Tamil Nadu) [India], December 1 (ANI): Cyclonic Storm Fengal crossed the North Tamil Nadu and Puducherry coasts on Saturday late night and is likely to continue moving west-southwestward, weakening into a deep depression within the next few hours, the India Meteorological Department (IMD) said.

 According to the IMD, the cyclone crossed the coast near Puducherry between 10:30 pm and 11:30 pm IST, with wind speeds of 70-80 kmph gusting up to 90 kmph.